patoi/patoi.github.com/source/_posts/2012-09-02-lean-tools-of-continuous-delivery.markdown

 title: "Lean Tools of Continuous Delivery"
 date: 2012-09-02 11:02
 comments: true
-categories: [lean, tool, scrum, netbeans, mercurial, git, jenkins, cucumber, bdd, tdd, redmine, maven, nexus, java, jmeter]
+categories: [lean, tool, scrum, netbeans, mercurial, git, jenkins, cucumber, bdd, tdd, redmine, maven, nexus, java, jmeter, continuous delivery]
 published: true
 ---
 In the past, I have seen a development team who optimized a part of the development process.
 They focused on write of Java code and automated some code generation.
 Of course, they have been failed in delivery software.
 Today we have [Lean Software Development](http://www.poppendieck.com/), so we know what it means __Optimize the Whole__ and __Focus on the Entire Value Stream__.